pingptrn/dsi321_2025/README.md

    - A boxplot displays the distribution of PM2.5 levels for the top 5 provinces.
 It shows quartiles, outliers, and spread across measurements.

 <ins>Insight:</ins>
-   - The distribution reveals that while all top provinces experience pollution spikes, some like Saraburi and Nan have more frequent extreme PM2.5 levels.
+   - The distribution reveals that while all top provinces experience pollution spikes, some like Saraburi and Chon Buri have more frequent extreme PM2.5 levels.

 📍 ***Visualization 4: Raw Data Table***